 If you want to learn how to be eco-friendly, then it’s important to research the impact fast fashion has on our planet.
 Instead of supporting this horrible industry, you should shop at businesses that are committed to preserving the environment.
 The best way you can refresh your wardrobe is to shop at thrift stores and donate your old clothes to continue the recycling process.

 5. Try to Buy Less Plastic

-When you go grocery shopping, two simple things you can do are bringing your own reusable bags and also skipping the plastic produce bags.
+When you go grocery shopping, two simple things you can do are bring your own reusable bags and also skip the plastic produce bags.
 In addition, you can try to buy products that aren’t packaged with lots of plastic and support businesses that use recycled goods.

 6. Go Paperless When Possible